rrthomas/nancy/README.md

 punctuation only use the 7-bit subset.
 This means that any text encoding that is a superset of 7-bit ASCII can be used, such as UTF-8.

+The same method is used to expand the arguments of and inputs to commands.

 ### Built-in commands

 Nancy recognises these commands:

 + *`$include(FILE)`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result.
+If the result ends in a newline, it is removed.
+(This almost always does what you want, and makes `$include` behave better in various contexts.)
 + *`$paste(FILE)`* Look up the given source file like `$include`, and return its contents.
 + *`$run(PROGRAM,ARGUMENT…){INPUT}`* Run the given program with the given